sujal128005/limen/README.md

 3. **Supplier-side agents**, so both sides of the negotiation are autonomous.
 4. **Additional procurement verticals.**
 5. **Email notifications** alongside the webhook.
+6. **Wire the Adversary Console into `npm run sweep` and `npm run verify:ui`**, so containment is checked from both the API and the browser, not only from its own CLI and UI.
+7. **Close remaining Adversary Console findings.** See `docs/ATTACK_SURFACE.md` and the latest Containment Report for what is still open.

 ---